Censorship Resistance and Slashing

 Detection and Disputes

-Since non-participation cannot be detected cryptographically (unlike cheating), Arcium Network's non-participation dispute resolution mechanism detects non-participation via a broader consensus of Arx nodes.
+Since non-participation cannot be detected cryptographically (unlike cheating), the Arcium Network's non-participation dispute resolution mechanism detects non-participation via a broader consensus of Arx nodes.
 The protocol allows any participant to accuse another of non-participation, prompting the accused to prove their participation by sending a specific message to all peers within the Cluster, which then act as relays.
 If initial attempts fail, the accusation can be escalated to a broader set of Arx nodes outside the original Cluster, ensuring broader verification and maintaining transparency.
 This strategy not only eliminates the possibility of censorship or disruptions but also aligns node incentives with network health, promoting a stable and reliable computational environment.

 Cheater detection